Travelling With Crohn’s Disease. Smart Tips For A Stress Free Trip

 Remember, with proper planning and preparation, many people with IBD travel extensively and without limitations4.
 By considering potential challenges in advance, you can prepare to manage any flare-ups and enjoy your holiday!

-Answers to Common Questions About Travelling with Crohn’s Disease
+Answers To Common Questions About Travelling With Crohn’s Disease

 What are the best tips for travelling with Crohn’s disease?

-Should I get travel insurance for Crohn’s disease?
+Should I get travel insurance for Crohn’s?

 1. https://crohnsandcolitis.org.uk/media/5iand4gz/travel-ed-5a-2022.pdf ↩︎